-French activists protest against Amazon in Black Friday backlash
+Block Friday: French activists try to disrupt discount shopping day

 “Black Friday is one of the top sales days of the year and it allows us to smooth out Christmas shopping over a longer period rather than compressing all those sales in the Dec.
 10 to 24 period.
 It does not necessarily lead to more consumption,” he told French broadcaster BFM TV.

-French lawmakers on Monday passed a legislative amendment to ban abusive advertising and misleading promotions during sale periods, taking aim at Black Friday campaigns in particular.
+French lawmakers on Monday passed a legislative amendment to ban misleading promotions during sale periods, taking aim at Black Friday campaigns in particular.

-The amendment is part of a new law aimed at cracking down on waste and which will push companies to recycle unsold goods.
+The amendment is part of a new law aimed at cracking down on waste, which will push companies to recycle unsold goods.
 It is not clear how misleading advertising will be defined or penalized.

 The text of the amendment described Black Friday as a “vast operation for the glorification of consumerism imported from the United States.”

-Additional reporting by Geert De Clercq; Editing by Christian Schmollinger
+Additional reporting by Geert De Clercq and Noemie Olive in Paris and Ashifa Kassam in Madrid; Editing by Christian Schmollinger and Mark Potter